AsgardCms/Documentation/workshop-module/module-scaffold.md

    ],
 ```

-Note : this is temporary, but it's required until this dependency have a new released.
+Note : this is temporary, but it's required until this dependency has been released.